rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 - TODO - More operational data on the subscription load and performance.

+- All YANG Push Lite configuration is under a new *datastore-telemetry* presence container

 # YANG Push Lite Overview {#overview}

 This document specifies a lightweight telemetry solution that provides a subscription service for updates to the state and changes in state from a chosen datastore.